sCrypt-Inc/learn-scrypt-courses/en/course-03/lesson-02/chapter-01/README.md

 import { TicTacToe } from './contracts/tictactoe';
 import artifact from './contracts/tictactoe.json';
 import { MergedArtifact } from 'scrypt-ts';
-TicTacToe.init(artifact as unknown as MergedArtifact);
+TicTacToe.init(artifact as MergedArtifact);
 ```

 ## Put it to the test

-1. Import the contract product file `tictactoe.json` in `index.tsx`, and initialize the contract class `TicTacToe`
+Import the contract product file `tictactoe.json` in `index.tsx`, and initialize the contract class `TicTacToe`.

-You can refer to this [commit](https://github.com/sCrypt-Inc/tic-tac-toe/commit/10e5263c78b3b74d38824d68f95e3041d53e07c7) for modification.